Marseille G7 eyeing communique but no big action

 | MARSEILLE, France

-MARSEILLE, France Group of Seven finance chiefs will likely issue a communique after their talks in southern France but there will be no talk of combined market intervention, G7 sources said.
+MARSEILLE, France Group of Seven finance chiefs will likely issue a communique after their talks in southern France, following demand from markets, but there will be no talk of combined market intervention, G7 sources said.

-The statement will voice support for U.S. President Barack Obama's $447 billion (281.4 billion pounds) jobs plan and for Europe's July 21 decision to beef up the powers of the euro zone's EFSF bailout facility, taking care to present a united front among G7 nations, one source said.
+The statement will voice support for U.S. President Barack Obama's $447 billion jobs plan and for Europe's July 21 decision to beef up the powers of the euro zone's EFSF bailout facility, taking care to present a united front among G7 nations, one source said.

 Final approval on a communique from finance ministers and central bank heads in the Mediterranean port city of Marseille was still required as the group wrapped up meeting sessions at 6:00 p.m.
-(5 p.m.
-British time) and prepared to head into a working dinner.
+(1600 GMT) and prepared to head into a working dinner.

 Friday's meeting took place under heavy pressure to take action to revive flagging economic growth in rich nations and calm the biggest confidence crisis in financial markets since the global credit crunch, with policy options limited by big economic differences between countries.